-A significant portion of the Group's revenues and EBITDA is generated by its Latin American businesses.
-If we were unable to repatriate some or all of its profits from our Latin American businesses, we would not be able to use the cash flow from these businesses to fund the liquidity needs of the other members of the Group.
+A significant portion of our revenues and EBITDA is generated by our Latin American businesses.
+If we were unable to repatriate some or all of our profits from our Latin American businesses, we would not be able to use the cash flow from these businesses to fund the liquidity needs of the other members of the Group.